AzimMirzoev/rate-repository-app/README.md

-# React-Native-Project
+# React Native Sample Project
-This repo is made for the React Native simple project , for the practice purposes
+This repo is made for the React Native simple project , as rating repositories in github.